knightr1d3r007/DIY_ESP32_Marauder/README.md

 Notes:
 - Battery (5V) and power switch are optional.
 - If the TFT display is not responsive or a bit out of calibration.
 Then, once again repeat the flashing process this time using the official firmware for the "Marauder_v6" (_new_hardware.bin/_v6.bin).
-- If possible support the creator of ESP32_Marauder (justcallmekoko).
+- If possible support the creator of ESP32_Marauder (justcallmekoko) for his awesome project. https://github.com/justcallmekoko/ESP32Marauder